guangzhaocs/guangzhaocs/README.md

 -->

 - ✨ I am a Ph.D. student at the Department of Computer Science, [Aalto University](https://www.aalto.fi/en).
-- 🔭 I am interested in Machine Learning, Bioinformatics, and AI for biomedicine & healthcare.
+- 🔭 I am interested in Machine Learning, Bioinformatics, and Biomedical AI.

 🧰 Tools: